FrozenAssassine/WS2812-Controller/README.md

 - Select the device you wanna use
 - To add the library to your project, rightclicking on your project in Solutionexplorer (Ctrl + Alt + L) -> Add -> Existing Item.
 Now locate the WS2812.h file on your pc.

-- To try it you can try following samplecode:
+- To test it you can use following samplecode:
 ```cpp
 #define F_CPU 8000000
 #include <avr/io.h>